kubernetes/examples/staging/podsecuritypolicy/rbac/README.md

-In order to create a pod, either the creating user or the service account specified by the pod must be authorized to use a `PodSecurityPolicy` object that allows the pod.
-That authorization is determined by the ability to perform the `use` verb on a particular `podsecuritypolicies` resource.
+In order to create a pod, either the creating user or the service account specified by the pod must be authorized to use a `PodSecurityPolicy` object that allows the pod, within the pod's namespace.

+That authorization is determined by the ability to perform the `use` verb on a particular `podsecuritypolicies` resource, at the scope of the pod's namespace.
 The `use` verb is a special verb that grants access to use a policy while not permitting any other access.

+Note that a user with superuser permissions within a namespace (access to `*` verbs on `*` resources) would be allowed to use any PodSecurityPolicy within that namespace.

 For this example, we'll first create RBAC `ClusterRoles` that enable access to `use` specific policies.

 1. `restricted-psp-user`: this role allows the `use` verb on the `restricted` policy only
 2. `privileged-psp-user`: this role allows the `use` verb on the `privileged` policy only

+We can then create role bindings to grant those permissions.

+* A `RoleBinding` would grant those permissions within a particular namespace
+* A `ClusterRoleBinding` would grant those permissions across all namespaces

-We can then create `ClusterRoleBindings` to grant groups of users the "restricted" and/or "privileged" `ClusterRoles`.
-In this example, the bindings grant the following roles to groups.
+In this example, we will create `ClusterRoleBindings` to grant the roles to groups cluster-wide.

 1. `privileged`: this group is bound to the `privilegedPSP` role and `restrictedPSP` role which gives users in this group access to both policies.